Do you want to treat yourself to some intense and wild riding by watching Boyd Hilder‘s BMX videos?

 And those were just two of his first three tricks!
 He also does a mid-run bar to wallride to bar out of a quarter pipe on the spectator fence about 10 feet up.

-This video is Boyd’s winning run, and even despite crashing at the very end, he still won with it.
+This video is Boyd’s winning run, and despite crashing at the very end, he still won.

 Following his unique and impressive win in BMX Park at Simple Session 2019, Boyd followed it up by winning qualifying at Simple Session 2020.